Crisis Intervention Team (CIT) Mental Health Awareness & De-escalation Training for Police/Fire/EMS

 More trainings coming soon.

-For more information on Crisis Intervention Team (CIT) Training, contact NAMI New Hampshire’s Susan Allen-Samuel, CIT Coordinator at sallen@NAMINH.org.
+For more information on the Crisis Intervention Team (CIT) Program, contact NAMI New Hampshire’s Susan Allen-Samuel, CIT Coordinator at sallen@NAMINH.org.

 This training is made possible through a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).